Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Introduction

-This work examines two open questions concerning hate speech detection.
+\textbf{Research Questions.} We address the problem by examining two open questions concerning hate speech detection.
 The first research question relates to constructing models that account for the various definitions of hate across different datasets.
 Most existing work adopt a narrow definition, construct labeled datasets, and measure the generalization error on train-test splits \citep{DBLP:journals/corr/DavidsonWMW17, waseem-hovy-2016-hateful, basile-etal-2019-semeval, de-gibert-etal-2018-hate}.
 Given the discussion in the previous paragraph, the results are overly optimistic and fail to generalize to new domains \citep{10.1145/3331184.3331262, swamy-etal-2019-studying}.
-The question is \textbf{can we construct a model that can utilize multiple hate speech datasets to capture the differing definitions of hate across different datasets to improve a model's classification performance?} The second question relates to detecting hate speech in previously unseen domains and datasets.
-A limited number of works attempted to train on multiple models \citep{Rizoiu_wang,Waseem2018}, but they generally do not study the predictivity on previously unseen domains.
-Our approach differs from existing works in our pipeline architecture as well as our utilization of MTL across a significantly higher number of hate speech datasets. \textbf{Can we construct a model that generalizes to an entirely new dataset in the hateful and abusive speech domain?}
+The question is \textbf{can we construct a model that can utilize multiple hate speech datasets to capture the differing definitions of hate across different datasets to improve a model's classification performance?} The second question concerns detecting hate speech in previously unseen domains and datasets.
+A limited number of works attempted to train on multiple models \citep{Yuan2023,Waseem2018} but generally do not study predictivity on previously unseen datasets and domains.
+The research question is \textbf{can we build a detection approach that generalizes to an entirely new dataset containing hateful and abusive speech?}